Farravid/windotfiles/README.md

   ### WinGet dependencies

+  * `Bottom` ➡️ A customizable graphical process/system monitor for the terminal.
   * `Spotify` ➡️ You know what this is
   * `Google Chrome` ➡️ Default windotfiles browser.
 (Alt + G will launch it)
   * `Github Desktop` ➡️ User interface for Github repositories